 Homeschooling high school is not always easy, especially when you are teaching Out-of-the-Box Teens.
+How do we know what to expect from a teen who can’t seem to follow the norm?
+If you’ve ever struggled with your teens and their different approach to the world, it’s time to change your mindset.
 I can’t wait to share The Surprising Secret to Mentoring Your Out-of-the-Box Teen with you.

 This post may contain affiliate links.
 Thanks for your support!

 See if you can find any of your Out-of-the-Box Teens in her story.
 Replace their interest for Rebecca’s and see if it fits!

 Finding Your Out-of-the-Box Teen’s Niche

 Rebecca was the sort of child who might try anything once.

 If she didn’t like it, she wouldn’t do it again- and so went dance, gymnastics, and both coach pitch baseball, and soccer.

 Then there was the summer she and her older brother went to stay for a week with their grandparents.
 She was 8.

 Her grandmother had planned to make a doll nightgown with her while she was there.

 Rebecca took to a sewing machine like a duck to water immediately.